SalesConnection/Caction-Support/docs/Setup_Public_Form_Template_Page.md

       <img src="img/Public_Form_Template_Settings_Step_5.png" alt="Public Form Template Step 5">
    </p>

-7. "Custom Field Settings" allows to add and configure custom fields for the public form template.
-You can click on the "Custom Field Element" and edit it at the right side.<br>
+6. “Custom Field Settings” are to add and configure custom fields for the public form template for specific categories.
+You can click on the “Custom Field Element” and edit it at the right side.<br>

    | Field | Description |
    |-------|---------|